-by Dr. Felix Lankester, clinical assistant professor in the Allen School and director of the Serengeti Health Initiative
+by Dr. Felix Lankester, clinical assistant professor in the Paul G. Allen School for Global Animal Health and director of the Serengeti Health Initiative

 The sun is not long up.
 Sitting on the step of my guesthouse, I can already see children walking down the dusty street with their dogs.
 Most of the dogs are trotting along freely by their owners’ sides, whilst a few are leashed with a piece of twine.
 One girl strolls past carrying a litter of puppies nestled into a bucket on her head.
 All are making their way to the center of the village where, in an hour’s time, the Serengeti Health Initiative team will begin vaccinating dogs against canine rabies.
 But this day will be different.
 Unlike the normal vaccination campaign the team has carried out around the Serengeti National Park since 2003, this will be a lot more work.
 Today the team are carrying out a WSU-funded vaccine trial* that will determine whether our hypothesis—that the rabies vaccine is still effective even when it is not stored at cold temperatures—is true.